Jagruthi2017/postgresqltest/README.md

 # postgresqltest

 Naresh added by
-adding my own code by sridhar 2nd time
+adding my own code by sridhar 2nd time (New Kroger Branch)